rtek1000/Datalogger_2039/README.md

 - - Fixed the last line of the exported file
 - - Channel label can operate with more characters (special characters with accent: À/Á/Ã/Â/Ä)
-- - Channel label can operate with copy and paste command (Ctrl+C/Ctrl+V) -
+- - Channel label can operate with copy and paste command (Ctrl+C/Ctrl+V)
+- - Support for Wireless Mini Keyboard with Touchpad has been added
+- - - Tested with the ABNT2 (PT-BR) character map version, it may be necessary to remap the keys for other layout versions -
 - ToDo :
 - - Find out why it is not possible to go back to version 0.0.7 after installing firmware 0.0.8.